Game #53 Review: Toronto Maple Leafs 4 vs. New York Rangers 0 | Maple Leafs Hotstove

 2. A fourth line that can generate offensive zone time against just about any line and defense pair is an ace up the sleeve that changes the dynamic of the team.
 From a momentum standpoint, they’re more often setting up the next shift with an o-zone draw vs. a d-zone draw, or a change on the fly with the opposition dumping and changing (instead of vice versa).
 A fourth line that can hold its own against anybody can also do wonders for the coach matchup-wise, adding another card to the deck for Mike Babcock as he looks to get his stars freed up away from coverage.

 Fast and aggressive with little drop off from lines 1-4 – that’s become the identity for success in the modern NHL.
 When they chose to, the Leafs can do this as well as almost anybody in the league with their depth in speed and skill up front.
 In the last three games, they’ve outscored the opposition 13-1 and outshot them 111-93 despite carrying multi-goal leads for substantial portions of each game.
-Like the win against the Islanders, this game was over 25-30 minutes into the game.
+Like the win against the Islanders, this game was over 25-30 minutes into the night.

 3. Four games in (all wins), the dynamic of the Patrick Marleau – Nazem Kadri – Mitch Marner unit is playing out as nicely as it appeared on paper.
-Kadri and Marner makes for a creative combination – it’s lefty-righty and think the game on similar wavelengths – while Marleau is a quick strike threat with a big shot who doesn’t need the puck all that much to be effective (see tonight’s 3-0 goal, which felt like his first touch of the game).
+Kadri and Marner makes for a creative combination – it’s lefty-righty and they think the game on similar wavelengths – while Marleau is a quick strike threat with a big shot who doesn’t need the puck all that much to be effective (see tonight’s 3-0 goal, which felt like his first touch of the game).
 In the third period, the line should’ve combined for a pretty goal similar to the bang-bang play by the Tyler Bozak unit for JVR’s 2-0 goal in the first, but Mitch Marner somehow hit the far post on an empty net.

 The Leafs have beat up on two non-playoff teams in these last two games, but there’s no doubt they’re a rejuvenated offense right now with the L2 and L4 shakeups.